IAI Research Fund for FAS/SEAS Faculty

-Deadline: March 8, 2018
+Deadline: March 8, 2022

 Conditions: Successful applicants will be expected to give a short presentation of the funded project at a symposium at the end of the grant year, and submit a short description of project results.
 Funds will be available July 1st, and the symposium will take place in the fall of the following year (approximately 15 months from the award date).

 - Seed funding, to encourage investigators to pursue exciting new research directions that might not yet be ready to compete in traditional funding programs.